Academic Master

 Education

-In consideration of the above mentioned points, before arriving at a conclusion in regards to the statues, it’s imperative to understand the value and importance of these statues and their symbolic representation.
-The statues placed in the Travis Park have become a target of various debates.
-The articles of secession, which gives an overwhelming concern for the defense of “patriarchal and beneficent system of African slavery while it opposes the doctrine based on equal rights for every man, regardless of their color or race (Slattery 2006).
-Considering that most of the statues were constructed and placed to present the supremacy of white races against the blacks, back then.
-However, the statues need not be destroyed since they form an important element of history and represent a specific era for American history.
+In consideration of the above-mentioned points, before arriving at a conclusion in regard to the statues, it’s imperative to understand the value and importance of these statues and their symbolic representation.
+The statues placed in Travis Park have become a target of various debates.
+The Articles of Secession give an overwhelming concern for the defense of the “patriarchal and beneficent system of African slavery while it opposes the doctrine based on equal rights for every man, regardless of their color or race (Slattery 2006).
+Considering that most of the statues were constructed and placed to present the supremacy of white races against blacks back then.
+However, the statues need not be destroyed since they form an important element of history and represent a specific era in American history.
 Relocating these statues can ensure that both sides that have an issue with the placement of these statues can be resolved peacefully.

 Works Cited